YihongSun/Dynamo-Depth/README.md

 - `-d <DATASET_NAME>` specifies which dataset (`"waymo"`, `"nuscenes"`, or `"kitti"`) to evaluate on, and the default is `"waymo"`.
 - `--eval_dir` defines the output directory where the results would be saved, with default `"./outputs"`.

-**Note**: To access the trained models for Waymo Open, please send us an [email](mailto:yihong@cs.cornell.edu) with your name, institute, a screenshot of the the Waymo dataset registration confirmation mail, and your intended usage.
-Please send a second email if we don't get back to you in two days.
+**Note**: To access the trained models for Waymo Open, please fill out the [Google Form](https://forms.gle/nRezg2gr7QDXJGcA9), and [raise an issue](https://github.com/YihongSun/Dynamo-Depth/issues/new) if we don't get back to you in two days.
 Please note that Waymo open dataset is under strict non-commercial license so we are not allowed to share the model with you if it will used for any profit-oriented activities.

 ### 📊 Depth
 [eval/depth.py](eval/depth.py) evaluates monocular depth estimation, with results saved in `./outputs/<CKPT>_<DATASET>/depth/`.